OCR ↗︎

 A stakeholder is a person who has anything to do with a business whatsoever.
 E.g. employees, customers, people who live in the local community.

-AO2: Smith & Friedman vs Marx vs Kant & Util
+- AO2: Adam Smith & Milton Friedman vs Marx vs Kant & Utilitarianism

-Smith & Friedman: a business only has responsibility to it’s shareholders, not stakeholders.
+- Friedman: a business only has responsibility to its shareholders, not stakeholders.

-Marx: would say mistreatment of stakeholders is immoral, but inherent to capitalism, so we should be communists.
+- Marx: would say mistreatment of stakeholders is immoral, but inherent to capitalism, so CSR can’t solve it and we should be communist.

 Does globalisation encourage or discourage good ethics as the foundation of good business?
 [40]